seanf316/PC-Haven/README.md

 #### **Imagery**

-The hero image was taken from the NZXT website(credited below), the About Us image used was retrieved from Google but originating from alliedgamingpc.com (credited below).
+The hero image was taken from the NZXT website(credited below), and the About Us image used was retrieved from Google but originated from alliedgamingpc.com (credited below).

 [Back to top &uarr;](#contents)

 ## **Ecommerce Business Model**

-This site sells Computer Components to customers, and therefore follows a Business to Customer model.
-With this in mind the sight has been built to make purchasing of Products simple and fast to complete, there are also features like reviewing and Blogs that may keep customers returning to the site which in turn may lead to future purposes.
+This site sells Computer Components to customers and therefore follows a Business to Customer model.
+With this in mind, the sight has been built to make purchasing of Products simple and fast to complete, there are also features like reviewing and Blogs that may keep customers returning to the site which in turn may lead to future purposes.
 A Newsletter subscription is in place which will allow the customer to stay up to date with site updates, I will touch upon this further in the Marketing Strategy below.

 [Back to top &uarr;](#contents)